JavaScript is required

 Keep a running list of words you wish you knew how to say.
 When you're trying to express something and get stuck, write it down.
 Those gaps in your vocabulary are telling you exactly what to learn next.

-## The role of context in learning vocabulary
+The role of context in learning words and phrases

 Here's something important: learning isolated words from a list is way less effective than learning words in context.
 When you see how a word is actually used in sentences, you understand its meaning more deeply and remember it better.